altunixon/wips/lns/altina_ln/ASP-52-.md

 “It’s better to do it myself since it’s my own sword.
 I should be ashamed of myself if I let my subordinates do it instead.”
 “Erm…”

 If guards were sent to protect those transporters, it would be a relatively large group.
-This would cause a commotion and draw unwanted attention.
+This would cause a commotion and draw unwanted attention.<br/>

-Previously when entering the capital, the Fourth princess earned the reputation of being thrifty as she used the relay stations.
+Previously when entering the capital, the Fourth princess earned the reputation of being thrifty as she used the relay stations.<br/>

-Hence, there was a need to prevent mobilizing such a large group.
+Hence, there was a need to prevent mobilizing such a large group.<br/>

 “Understood, but at least bring some guards… ...”